colemakdvorak/yart_unit_test/README.md

-# Unit Tests for YART
+# Unit Testing of YART

 It contains a number of examples using YART (Yet-Another-Robot-Toolbox) including
 - Solving forward kinematics, inverse kinematics, and inverse dynamics